SOME HIGHLIGHTS OF THE FOLLOWING NEW LAWS FOR 2013

 Portions of SB1149 for 2011 was extended by SB825 which did the following: Existing law from SB 1149 originally set to expire on January 1, 2013, required that any notice to quit regarding a housing unit served within one year after a foreclosure sale include a separate cover sheet that contains an additional notice to renters.
 It required that content of this notice provided the tenant with specified information regarding tenants’ rights.
 Existing law provided that, under certain circumstances, the cover sheet need not be served, as specified.
 The bill would extend the operation of these provisions until December 31, 2019. and require the addition of the resource (www.lawhelpca.org) to the notice

 RESIDENTIAL SECURITY DEPOSITS

 This new law provides that after either the landlord or the tenant provides notice to terminate the

 tenancy, a landlord and tenant may mutually agree to have the landlord deposit any remaining portion of the

 security deposit electronically to a bank account or other financial institution designated by the tenant.

 Further, after either the landlord or the tenant provides notice to terminate the tenancy, the landlord and the tenant may agree to have the landlord provide a copy of the itemized statement along with the copies of documents showing charges incurred and deducted by the landlord to repair or clean the premises to an email account provided by the tenant.

 ABANDONED PERSONAL PROPERTY

-This new law allows a landlord to dispose of abandoned personal property believed worth less than $700.00 (old law was $300.00) Also, notices to the tenant may be served by email and the storage costs are less if the property is reclaimed right away.
+This new law allows a landlord to dispose of abandoned personal property after an eviction believed worth less than $700.00 (old law was $300.00) Also, notices to the tenant may be served by email and the storage costs are less if the property is reclaimed right away.

 LANDLORDS CANNOT DEMAND PAYMENTS BY ONLY ELECTRONIC MEANS